 We love to keep good company and Babymetal have rock, punk and metal royalty lining up to get a selfie with them.
 Slipknot, Anthrax, Judas Priest, Sum 41, Rob Zombie, Marilyn Manson, Five Finger Death Punch, Pierce The Veil and KISS‘ Gene Simmons have all raised the horns with the trio.

 Babymetal karate kicked through chart records when their second album, ‘Metal Resistance’, making them the highest charting Japaense band ever on the UK’s official album chart.
 They were also the first Japanese band to headline Wembley Arena in 2016 and broke the venue’s record for merch sales.
 Osu!

 And, for their latest album ‘Metal Galaxy’ Baymetal became the highest-charting Japanese-language album in the history of the Billboard 200.

 10. Having a phenomenal live show

 Babymetal shows are what keep us coming back for more.
 It’s more of a celebration than a show with Su-metal’s immense vocals usually having the all-ages crowd singing along word for word.
-Yuimetal and Moametal keep the energy high with out of this world dance routines that are only interrupted when Darth Vader tried to abduct them.
+Moametal keeps the energy high with out of this world dance routines.
 The Kami band, Babymetal’s ridiculously talented faceless backing band, also have time in the spotlight to shred through the band’s genre bending repertoire.
 Seeing is really believing with Babymetal.